Vin Diesel Shares Photo With Dwayne Johnson and Talks Fast & Furious 9 Drama

 Co-star Ludacris commented on the post with two muscle emojis.

-Dwayne, one of the highest-paid actors in the world—No. 2 after Mark Wahlberg on Forbes' 2017 list, which names Vin No. 3.—has not responded publicly.
+Dwayne, one of the highest-paid actors in the world—No. 2 after Mark Wahlberg on Forbes' 2017 list, which names Vin No. 3.—has not responded publicly to Vin's post.

+He had tweeted on Friday, "My goal from day 1 was to come in and create an exciting/fun character for the fans, elevate the franchise and build it out. #HobbsShaw2019."

 In September, Tyrese had told The Rock on Instagram, "#FastFamily is just that a family...we don't fly solo."